nmeisenzahl/devsecops-demo/README.md

 > This repo contains anti-patterns!

-This repo contains a sample app that is vulnerable to code injection.
+This repo contains a sample app that is vulnerable to code injection!